Mutara III Rudahigwa

 Mutara III Rudahigwa (March 1911 - 25 July 1959) was King (umwami) of Rwanda between 1931 and 1959.
 He was the first Rwandan king to bring Catholicism to the country, being baptised Charles Léon Pierre.
 He is thus sometimes referred to as Charles Mutara III Rudahigwa.

 Early life and education

-Rudahigwa was born in March 1911, in the royal capital of Rwanda, Nyanza, to King Yuhi V Musinga, and Queen Kankazi (later Queen Mother Radegonde Nyiramavugo III Kankazi), the first of his eleven wives.
+Rudahigwa was born in March 1911, in Nyanza, the royal capital of Rwanda, to King Yuhi V Musinga, and Queen Kankazi (later Queen Mother Radegonde Nyiramavugo III Kankazi), the first of his eleven wives.
 He was a member of the Tutsi Abanyiginya clan.

 In 1919 he began his education at the Colonial School for Chiefs' Sons in Nyanza, subsequently becoming his father's secretary in 1924.
 In January 1929 he was appointed a chief and administered a province.

 Reign

 Rudahigwa acceded to the Rwandan throne on 16 November 1931, four days after the Belgian colonial administration deposed his father, Yuhi V Musinga for alleged contact with German agents.
 Rudahigwa took the regnal name Mutara, and after his baptism as Charles Léon Pierre, he is sometimes referred to in full as Charles Mutara III Rudahigwa.

 In 1943, Rudahigwa was the first Rwandan king to convert to Catholicism.
 His father had refused to convert: the Rwandan Catholic Church saw him as an anti-Christian impediment to their civilising mission.
 From 1929, Rudahigwa had been instructed in Christianity by Bishop Léon Classe of the Apostolic Vicariate of Ruanda, and groomed by the Belgians to replace his father.
 In 1946, Rudahigwa dedicated the country to Jesus Christ, effectively making Christianity the kingdom’s state religion.
 His conversion spearheaded a wave of baptisms in the protectorate.

 His reign coincided with the worst recorded period of famine in Rwanda between 1941 and 1945, which included the Ruzagayura famine (1943–1944), during which time 200,000 out of the nation's population of around two million perished.